-I always add a small pinch of salt to my energy ball mixture to balance the flavors (unless I’m using salted nuts, that is), but after that, pretty much any seasoning is fair game.
+I always add a small pinch of salt to my energy bite mixture to balance the flavors (unless I’m using salted nuts, that is), but after that, pretty much any seasoning is fair game.

-Cinnamon, unsweetened cocoa powder, and vanilla extract are good places to start, but feel free to mix in other spices like ground ginger, nutmeg, or cardamom.
+Cinnamon, unsweetened cocoa powder, and vanilla extract are good places to start.
+But feel free to mix in other spices like ground ginger, nutmeg, or cardamom.

 These mix-ins can really be added to taste, but I usually start with 1 teaspoon of spices and extracts and/or 1 tablespoon of cocoa powder.

-No Bake Energy Ball Recipe Combination Ideas
+No Bake Energy Bites Recipe Combination Ideas

-I’ve included the base recipe at the end of this post for quick reference, but here are some of my favorite no bake energy ball recipe combinations to get you started.
+I’ve included the base recipe at the end of this post for quick reference, but here are some of my favorite no bake energy ball recipe combinations to get you started!

-Cashews + Dates + Coconut + Cocoa Powder
+Cashews + Dates + Coconut + Cocoa Powder Energy Bites

 This combination is simple and sweet, but not too sweet!